 New Orleans Museum of Art has an impressive collection of 40,000 artworks.
-As an art-lover or simply as somebody who appreciates the beauty of art, this museum will be one of the things to do in New Orleans that will fill you with inspiration.
+As an art-lover or simply as somebody who appreciates the beauty of art, this museum will be one that will fill you with inspiration.

 The museum offers free admission on Wednesday for the residents of Louisiana.
 It also offers guided tours, teacher workshops, visits to local school and community centers as well as hosts music programs, exhibits, film screenings, and many more.

-This urban neighborhood is a perfect blend of the past and present of New Orleans and must definitely be on your thing to do in New Orleans list.
+This urban neighborhood is a perfect blend of the past and present of New Orleans and must definitely be one of your things on the New Orleans list.

 9. Visit a Swamp

 Travelers and wildlife lovers, get your camera ready as you would not want to miss one moment of the swamp tour of New Orleans.
-One of the things to do in New Orleans is to explore Louisiana’s intricate network of swamps which boasts of unique flora and fauna.
+One is to explore Louisiana’s intricate network of swamps which boasts of unique flora and fauna.

 A mix of saltwater and freshwater, these swamps are home to a lot of animals like crawfish, shrimp, white boar, raccoons, cranes, deer, alligators, and much more.